 I. AVS Executive Board Nominations

-The Nominations Committee of the AVS Executive Board is seeking nominations for four Member-at-Large positions commencing July 1, 2019.
+The Nominations Committee of the AVS Executive Board is seeking nominations for President-elect and four Member-at-Large positions commencing July 1, 2020.
 Any AVS member in good standing who is a U. S. citizen and/or U. S. resident is eligible to be nominated.